chunglabmit/precomputed-tif/README.md

 * **levels** the number of mipmap levels.
 The first level has the same resolution as the input.
 Each subsequent level has half the resolution as the previous level.
+* **chunk-size** is the size of a precomputed chunk in x,y,z.
+                 The default is 64,64,64 except for ngff which is 128,128,128
 * **voxel-size** is the voxel size in microns as three comma-separated values, e.g. "1.8,1.8,2.0" in X, Y, Z order.
 The default is "1.8,1.8,2.0" which is the voxel size for 4x SPIM.